-You’ll achieve your goals and hit
+You’ll achieve your physical activity goals in no time!

 You’ll feel more motivated to work out when someone is sharing the gains with you.

 exercise with your family after work!
-Bring Ma, Pa, and the kids to enjoy a few rounds of family Frisbee or family badminton at the neighbourhood park or sports centre.
+Bring Ma, Pa, and the kids to enjoy a few rounds of family Frisbee or badminton at the neighbourhood park or sports centre.
 You’ll get to spend time with the whole family and also get them to try healthy lifestyle activities!

 Make your weekends with friends sporty too.
 Call up your army